reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 ```

 > # Links to Documentation
 > You may have noticed that `export`, `const`, `exit`, and so on are links.
-In any Reach code sample you can click on the names of keywords and standard library functions to read more detailed documentation.
+In any Reach code sample, you can click on the names of keywords and standard library functions to read more detailed documentation.

 > # Links to Source
 > You may have noticed that `rps-1-setup/index.rsh` is a link above the code snippet.
 Click these links to view the full source code.